-Over the course of the quarter, we will examine several aspects of relationships and families using a sociological perspective.
+Over the course of the quarter, we will examine several aspects of relationships and families using a sociological perspective, and we will conceptualize families broadly and inclusively.
 We'll study the crucial interaction between families and other social institutions (like the economy and government).
 We'll explore the social patterns and characteristics of families in America.
 We'll learn about diversity within families (e.g. no two children come from the same family), and we'll study a wide range of relationships and family forms.
 Our overarching goal for the quarter is to place relationships and families in a social context.
 Indeed, families do not exist independently of their societies.